irarainey/important/docs/ARCHITECTURE.md

 | `no-multiple-imports`        | No `import os, sys`             | Warning  | Split to separate lines   |
 | `import-modules-not-symbols` | Import modules, not symbols     | Info     | Refactor to module access |

-The `import-modules-not-symbols` rule uses a multi-layered approach to distinguish module imports from symbol imports:
+The `import-modules-not-symbols` rule uses a three-tier approach to distinguish module imports from symbol imports:

-1. **Workspace scanning**: A module resolver (`module-resolver.ts`) scans the workspace for `.py` files on activation and maintains a cached set of known module paths.
-A file-system watcher keeps the cache current.
+1. **Definitive filesystem check**: `isModuleFile()` checks whether the module path (e.g. `sample.service.config`) resolves to a `.py` file in the workspace.
+If it does, everything imported from it is definitively a symbol — a `.py` file cannot contain sub-modules.
+The violation is flagged immediately.
-2. **Dot-access heuristic**: If an imported name is used with dot access (`name.attr`) in the file, it is treated as a module.
+2. **Sub-module filesystem check**: `isWorkspaceModule()` checks whether the _imported name_ resolves to a `.py` file or package.
+If so, it is treated as a module import (not flagged).
-3. If neither check identifies the import as a module, the name is assumed to be a symbol and the import is flagged.
+3. **Dot-access heuristic**: If a snake_case imported name is used with dot access (`name.attr`) in the file, it is treated as a module.
+PascalCase names (starting with an uppercase letter) skip this heuristic, as they are almost certainly classes whose dot access (e.g. `Config.from_dict()`) should not suppress the violation.

 | `unused-import` | Remove unused imports | Hint | Delete or trim |
 | `wrong-import-order` | stdlib → third-party → local | Info | Reorder |